-Biopsy and cytology specimen reports with a diagnosis of primary non-small cell lung cancer classified into specific histologic type (including but not limited to squamous cell carcinoma, adenocarcinoma, large cell carcinoma) OR classified as NSCLC-NOS with an explanation included in the pathology report
+Lung biopsy and cytology specimen reports with a diagnosis of primary non-small cell lung cancer classified into specific histologic type following IASLC guidance (see below) (including but not limited to squamous cell carcinoma or adenocarcinoma) OR classified as NSCLC-NOS with an explanation included in the pathology report

-Performance Met: Primary non-small cell lung cancer biopsy and cytology specimen report documents classification into specific histologic type OR classified as NSCLC- NOS with an explanation (G9418)
+Performance Met: Primary non-small cell lung cancer lung biopsy and cytology specimen report documents classification into specific histologic type following IASLC guidance OR classified as NSCLC- NOS with an explanation (G9418)

-Performance Not Met: Primary non-small cell lung cancer biopsy and cytology specimen report does not document classification into specific histologic type OR classified as NSCLC-NOS with an explanation (G9421)
+Performance Not Met: Primary non-small cell lung cancer lung biopsy and cytology specimen report does not document classification into specific histologic type OR histologic type does not follow IASLC guidance OR is classified as NSCLC-NOS but without an explanation (G9421)

 Lung cancer is the most frequent cause of major cancer incidence and mortality worldwide.
 The classifications of lung cancer published by the World Health Organization (WHO) in 1967, 1981, and 1999 were written primarily by pathologists for pathologists.
 Only in the 2004 revision, relevant genetics and clinical information were introduced.
 Nevertheless, because of remarkable advances over the last 6 years in our understanding of lung adenocarcinoma, particularly in the area of medical oncology, molecular biology, and radiology, there is a pressing need for a revised classification, based not on pathology alone, but rather on an integrated multidisciplinary platform.